Patka5495/Patka5495/README.md

 - 👋 Hi, I’m @Patka5495
-- 👀 I’m interested in video
+- 👀 I’m interested in video and video
 - 🌱 I’m currently learning html/css/javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...